cbennett07/demo-swf-app-chris/README.md

 - Navigate to `localhost:3000` to verify.

-- At this point you've bootstrapped a react frontend, a springboot backend, and a postgres database:
+- At this point you've bootstrapped a react frontend, a spring boot backend, and a postgres database.
+Let's now make an application!

 ### Creating a Functioning Application to Containerize

-`Disclaimer:` The purpose of this class is `containerization` and `familiarizing` with the structure of Software factory applications, and how the differant components (`frontend, backend, database`) interact with one-another.
+`Disclaimer:` The purpose of this class is `containerization` and `familiarizing` with the structure of Software factory applications, and how the different components (`frontend, backend, database`) interact with one-another.
 At times, troubleshooting outages relies on understanding how application connections work.

-At this time, we will briefly describe, then copy and paste code into each file, to demostrate how it works, but we will not be deep diving into how to program in java or react!
+At this time, we will briefly describe, then copy and paste code into each file, to demonstrate how it works, but we will not be deep diving into how to program in java or react!

 ####  Backend setup

 In the `src/main/java/demoswfappjoshua/demoswfappjoshua` folder, create three directories:

+Note: you path will be named based on the name you used to bootstrap your spring boot application.
+Let us now create the folder and file structure:

 ```
 - controller